$\gamma$-hadron spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: -hadron spectra and CNM effects

 To study the net suppressions of $\gamma$-hadron spectra caused by jet quenching, we need to examine the cold nuclear matter (CNM) effect on $\gamma$-hadron spectra first.
-We study therefore in this section, the CNM effects on direct photon and $\gamma$-hadron spectra in A + A and p + A collisions.
+We study in this section, the CNM effects on both $\gamma$ spectra and $\gamma$-hadron spectra in A + A and p + A collisions without the effect of the hot QGP medium.
+To turn off the effect of hot QGP medium in $\gamma$-hadron spectra, we simply replace the medium modified fragmentation function $\tilde{D}_{h/d}(z_d,\mu^2,\Delta{E_d})$ with the vacuum one $D_{h/d}(z_d,\mu^2)$ in p + A [Eq. (\ref{eq:pA-pho-h})] and A + A [Eq. (\ref{eq:AA-pho-h})] collisions.

-In the upper panel of Fig. \ref{fig:CNM-AuAu}, we show our calculations of $\gamma^{\rm dir}$-hadron suppression factor $J_{AA}^{\gamma h}$(without normalization by number of trigger photons ) as a function of $z_{\rm T}(=p_{\rm T}^h/p_{\rm T}^{\gamma})$ (with $8<p_{\rm T}^{\gamma}<16$ GeV/$c$) in 0 - 10\% Au + Au collisions at $\sqrt{s_{\rm NN}}=$ 0.2 TeV.
-In the lower panel is direct photon suppression factor $R_{AA}^{\gamma}$ for 0 - 5\% Au + Au collisions at 0.2 TeV which agree with the experimental data \cite{Afanasiev:2012dg} well.
-Taking these two panels together, we find the CNM effect on $\gamma$-hadron spectra suppression $I_{AA}^{\gamma h}$ when normalized by trigger photon number will have a slight enhancement according to Eq.~(\ref{eq:IpA-JpA}).
+In the upper panel of Fig. \ref{fig:CNM-AuAu}, we show our calculations of $\gamma^{\rm dir}$-hadron cold nuclear modification factor $J_{AA}^{\gamma h}$(without normalization by the number of trigger photons ) as a function of $z_{\rm T}=p_{\rm T}^h/p_{\rm T}^{\gamma}$ (with $8<p_{\rm T}^{\gamma}<16$ GeV/$c$) in 0 - 10\% Au + Au collisions at $\sqrt{s_{\rm NN}}=$ 0.2 TeV.
+In the lower panel is direct photon modification factor $R_{AA}^{\gamma}$ by cold nuclear matter for 0 - 5\% Au + Au collisions at 0.2 TeV which agrees with the experimental data \cite{Afanasiev:2012dg} well.
+One can see that when photon $p_{\rm T}$ is less than 10 GeV/$c$, there is not significant cold nuclear matter effect.
+However, for $p_{\rm T}^{\gamma} >10$ GeV/$c$ or $z_{\rm T}>0.7$, both the photon and $\gamma$-hadron spectra are suppressed due to the EMC effect in the nuclear parton distribution functions \cite{Eskola:2016oht,Eskola:2009uj}.
+Taking the results in these two panels together, we find the CNM effect on $\gamma$-hadron spectra suppression $I_{AA}^{\gamma h}$, which is normalized by the number of trigger photons, will have a slight enhancement according to the A + A counterpart of Eq.~(\ref{eq:IpA-JpA}).